Mario Bailey

-Mario Bailey (born November 30, 1970) is a retired American football wide receiver who is the all-time reception leader in NFL Europe.
-He played for the Frankfurt Galaxy from 1995 through 2000 and was a favorite player for the local German fans.
+Mario Bailey (born November 30, 1970) is an American former professional football player.
+He is the all-time receptions leader in NFL Europe.
+He played for the Frankfurt Galaxy from 1995 through 2000 and was a favorite player of the local German fans.

-Bailey was selected by the Houston Oilers in the sixth round of the 1992 NFL Draft.
-He was also drafted by the Orlando Rage of the XFL with the 52nd pick in the 2001 XFL Draft.
+Bailey played college football for the Washington Huskies, earning consensus All-American honors in 1991.
+He was selected by the Houston Oilers in the sixth round of the 1992 NFL draft.
+He was also drafted by the Orlando Rage of the XFL with the 52nd pick in the 2001 XFL draft.
 In 2003, Bailey played in the Arena Football League with the Detroit Fury.

 Bailey is a former high school football coach at his alma mater, Franklin High School in Seattle, Washington, and is a member of the Seattle Seahawks high school council.

-College football
+College career

 After high school at Franklin, Bailey had a record-breaking college football career nearby at the University of Washington from 1988 through 1991 under head coach Don James.
 He played a key role as a senior in 1991 on the Huskies' national championship team, and holds the Husky records for touchdowns in a season (18), career (30), and shares the record with several others for touchdowns in a game.